-5.9 Course Auditing
+5.9 COURSE AUDITING

-Students may audit only one RMCC course per term with the approval of the department and of the course instructor.
+Students may audit only one RMC of Canada course per term with the approval of the department and of the course instructor.
 Audit students do not submit assignments nor do they write exams for academic evaluation; they must, however, attend classes.
 Audited courses will appear on a student's transcript with the grade code "AU".

-Part-time students who wish to audit a course will be charged onehalf the current course tuition fee according to programme of enrolment.
+Part-time students who wish to audit a course will be charged one-half the current course tuition fee according to programme of enrolment.

 Students who pay full-time fees will not be assessed any additional tuition fees.

-Visiting students may not audit courses.
+Note: Visiting students may not audit courses.

-5.10 Transcript Notations
+5.10 TRANSCRIPT NOTATIONS